jonatantech/jonatan.github.io/README.md

 - **Project Showcase**: Display your web development projects with detailed descriptions.
 - **Contact Information**: Easily reachable through contact details provided.
 - **Responsive**: Works seamlessly on desktops, tablets, and mobile devices.
-- **Integrated with FormSubmit**: Connected to form endpoint service "FormSubmit" to receive submissions to handle the backend and assure the deliverity.
+- **Integrated with FormSubmit**: Connected to form endpoint service "FormSubmit" to receive submissions, handle the backend and assure the deliverity.
 Check Form submit documentation <a href="http://formsubmit.co" target="_blank" rel="noreferrer">here.</a>
 - **Back to top button**: Added back to top button for better user experience.

 ## Technologies